Shaker Investments LLC OH Sells 14,679 Shares of Sprouts Farmers Market, Inc. (NASDAQ:SFM)

-Shaker Investments LLC OH trimmed its holdings in Sprouts Farmers Market, Inc. (NASDAQ:SFM) by 22.2% in the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 51,372 shares of the company’s stock after selling 14,679 shares during the period.
-Shaker Investments LLC OH’s holdings in Sprouts Farmers Market were worth $1,368,000 at the end of the most recent quarter.
+Shaker Investments LLC OH cut its stake in shares of Sprouts Farmers Market, Inc. (NASDAQ:SFM) by 22.2% during the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 51,372 shares of the company’s stock after selling 14,679 shares during the quarter.
+Shaker Investments LLC OH’s holdings in Sprouts Farmers Market were worth $1,368,000 as of its most recent SEC filing.

+Several research firms have weighed in on SFM.
+Zacks Investment Research downgraded shares of Sprouts Farmers Market from a “buy” rating to a “hold” rating and set a $28.00 price target for the company. in a research note on Friday, May 7th.
+Jefferies Financial Group restated a “neutral” rating on shares of Sprouts Farmers Market in a research report on Monday, March 15th.
+Finally, Deutsche Bank Aktiengesellschaft lifted their price objective on shares of Sprouts Farmers Market from $31.00 to $33.00 and gave the company a “buy” rating in a research note on Friday, February 26th.
+Four equities research analysts have rated the stock with a sell rating, six have issued a hold rating and two have issued a buy rating to the company’s stock.
+The stock currently has a consensus rating of “Hold” and an average target price of $24.20.

+Sprouts Farmers Market (NASDAQ:SFM) last announced its quarterly earnings data on Thursday, May 6th.
+The company reported $0.70 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.60 by $0.10.
+The company had revenue of $1.58 billion during the quarter, compared to analysts’ expectations of $1.62 billion.
+Sprouts Farmers Market had a net margin of 4.02% and a return on equity of 36.51%.
+The firm’s revenue was down 4.3% on a year-over-year basis.
+During the same quarter in the prior year, the company earned $0.79 EPS.
+On average, equities analysts anticipate that Sprouts Farmers Market, Inc. will post 2.27 earnings per share for the current year.

-In other Sprouts Farmers Market news, CMO Gilliam Phipps sold 2,364 shares of the company’s stock in a transaction on Thursday, May 13th.
-The shares were sold at an average price of $25.72, for a total transaction of $60,802.08.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, insider Brandon F. Lombardi sold 4,482 shares of the stock in a transaction dated Monday, March 8th.
+In other Sprouts Farmers Market news, insider Brandon F. Lombardi sold 4,482 shares of the business’s stock in a transaction that occurred on Monday, March 8th.
 The stock was sold at an average price of $23.80, for a total value of $106,671.60.
-Following the sale, the insider now owns 29,863 shares of the company’s stock, valued at $710,739.40.
+Following the completion of the sale, the insider now owns 29,863 shares in the company, valued at $710,739.40.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CMO Gilliam Phipps sold 2,364 shares of the stock in a transaction that occurred on Thursday, May 13th.
+The shares were sold at an average price of $25.72, for a total value of $60,802.08.
 The disclosure for this sale can be found here.
-Insiders have sold 7,775 shares of company stock valued at $189,640 over the last 90 days.
-0.29% of the stock is owned by corporate insiders.
+Insiders have sold 7,775 shares of company stock worth $189,640 over the last ninety days.
+Insiders own 0.29% of the company’s stock.

-Sprouts Farmers Market (NASDAQ:SFM) last posted its quarterly earnings data on Thursday, May 6th.
-The company reported $0.70 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.60 by $0.10.
-The business had revenue of $1.58 billion during the quarter, compared to the consensus estimate of $1.62 billion.
-Sprouts Farmers Market had a return on equity of 36.51% and a net margin of 4.02%.
-Sprouts Farmers Market’s quarterly revenue was down 4.3% on a year-over-year basis.
-During the same period in the prior year, the business posted $0.79 earnings per share.
-Analysts predict that Sprouts Farmers Market, Inc. will post 2.27 earnings per share for the current fiscal year.

-SFM has been the topic of several analyst reports.
-Deutsche Bank Aktiengesellschaft increased their price target on shares of Sprouts Farmers Market from $31.00 to $33.00 and gave the stock a “buy” rating in a research report on Friday, February 26th.
-Zacks Investment Research lowered Sprouts Farmers Market from a “buy” rating to a “hold” rating and set a $28.00 price target on the stock. in a research note on Friday, May 7th.
-Finally, Jefferies Financial Group reissued a “neutral” rating on shares of Sprouts Farmers Market in a report on Monday, March 15th.
-Four equities research analysts have rated the stock with a sell rating, six have given a hold rating and two have issued a buy rating to the company.
-Sprouts Farmers Market currently has a consensus rating of “Hold” and a consensus target price of $24.20.

 Sprouts Farmers Market Profile